-1 Section 5: Personal/Discretionary Leave

-2 Section 6: Domestic Violence, Sexual Assault, Assault, Stalking, or Harassment

-3 Section 7: Sabbatical Leave

-4 Section 8: Career Development Leave [Academic Professionals]

-5 Section 9: Workers Compensation

-6 •

-7 Accrued & Paid Leaves:

-8 Section 10: Sick Leave

-9 Section 11: Vacation Leave

-10 Section 12: Holidays

-11 Section 13: Disability Insurance - Short Term & Long Term

-12 Section 14: Donated Sick Leave Bank

-13

-14 Accommodations:

-15 Section 15: Disability

-16 Section 16: Religious

-17

-18 Section 17: Time off and Leaves Information on HR Website

-19

-20 Section 1.
-FAMILY MEDICAL LEAVE ACT (FMLA)/OREGON FAMILY LEAVE ACT

-21 (OFLA)

-22

-23 PSU recognizes that the concept of "family" means different things to different people and plays out in a

-24 myriad of ways in the normal course of a person's life.
-Family and medical leave is available to all

-25 members of the association who qualify under state and federal laws.

-26

-27 (a) The University will abide by State and Federal statutes concerning family/medical leave.
-Unless

-- (a) The University will abide by State and Federal statutes concerning family/medical leave.
-Unless specified by this Collective Bargaining Agreement (CBA), employee eligibility and scope of leave will be determined by the criteria set forth in the state and federal laws. - (b) To be eligible for FMLA, an employee must have worked for at least 12 months and have worked at least 1250 hours during the 12 months prior to the start of the FMLA leave.
-To be eligible for leave designated as OFLA, an employee must have worked for at least 180 days for a minimum of 25 hours a week prior to the beginning of the leave.
-For OFLA parental leave, the minimum hours are not required. - (c) Eligible employees will be eligible for 12 weeks of protected leave for FMLA/OFLA qualifying circumstances.
-In some instances, an eligible employee may be entitled to more than 12 weeks if their FMLA/OFLA do not run concurrently or if leave is designated only as OFLA leave. - (d) Employees are required to use sick leave and may use other forms of paid leave to which they are entitled under law or under the collective bargaining agreement, and/or the Donated Sick Leave Bank (DSLB).
-However, an employee who is on approved FMLA/OFLA leave and is receiving short-or long-term disability benefits may but will not be required to use or exhaust sick leave.

-- (e) During the period of FMLA and/or OFLA leave, the Employer's and the Employee's insurance contribution and retirement plan elections remain intact. (f) Leave reasons that qualify under the FMLA/OFLA programs include: - 1.
-Parental leave upon the birth, adoption, or foster placement of a child - 2.
-Leave to care for a bargaining unit member's own serious health condition. - 3.
-Leave to care for a family member, as defined under FMLA and OFLA, with a serious health condition. - 4.
-Pregnancy disability leave- Leave taken by an employee for an incapacity due to pregnancy or childbirth, occurring before or after the birth of the child, or for prenatal care. - 5.
-Sick child leave (OFLA only)-leave to care for your child with an illness or injury that requires home care but is not serious. - 6.
-Military Caregiver Leave
+1 2 Accommodations: 3 Section 15: Disability Section 16: Religious 4 5 6 Section 17: Time off and Leaves Information on HR Website 7 8 Section 1.
+FAMILY MEDICAL LEAVE ACT (FMLA)/OREGON FAMILY LEAVE ACT 9 (OFLA) 10 11 PSU recognizes that the concept of "family" means different things to different people and plays out in a myriad of ways in the normal course of a person's life.
+Family and medical leave is available to all 12 13 members of the association who qualify under state and federal laws.
+14 15 (a) The University will abide by State and Federal statutes concerning family/medical leave.
+Unless specified by this Collective Bargaining Agreement (CBA), employee eligibility and scope of leave will 16 be determined by the criteria set forth in the state and federal laws.
+17 18 19 (b) To be eligible for FMLA, an employee must have worked for at least 12 months and have worked at 20 least 1250 hours during the 12 months prior to the start of the FMLA leave.
+To be eligible for leave 21 designated as OFLA, an employee must have worked for at least 180 days for a minimum of 25 hours 22 a week prior to the beginning of the leave.
+For OFLA parental leave, the minimum hours are not 23 required.
+24 25 (c) Eligible employees will be eligible for 12 weeks of protected leave for FMLA/OFLA qualifying 26 circumstances.
+In some instances, an eligible employee may be entitled to more than 12 weeks if their 27 FMLA/OFLA do not run concurrently or if leave is designated only as OFLA leave.
+28 29 (d) Employees are required to use sick leave and may use other forms of paid leave to which they are entitled under law or under the collective bargaining agreement, and/or the Donated Sick Leave Bank 30 31 (DSLB).
+However, an employee who is on approved FMLA/OFLA leave and is receiving short- or long-term disability benefits may but will not be required to use or exhaust sick leave.
+32 33 34 (e) During the period of FMLA and/or OFLA leave, the Employer's and the Employee's insurance 35 contribution and retirement plan elections remain intact.
+36 37 (f) Leave reasons that qualify under the FMLA/OFLA programs include: 38 39 1.
+Parental leave upon the birth, adoption, or foster placement of a child 40 2.
+Leave to care for a bargaining unit member's own serious health condition.
+41 42 3.
+Leave to care for a family member, as defined under FMLA and OFLA, with a serious health 43 44 condition.
+45 46 4.
+Pregnancy disability leave- Leave taken by an employee for an incapacity due to pregnancy or 47 childbirth, occurring before or after the birth of the child, or for prenatal care.